ajeetraina/dhi-sample-demos/clickhouse-server/guide/guides.md

 ### Entry point

 Docker Hardened Images may have different entry points than images such as Docker Official Images.
 Use `docker inspect` to inspect entry points for Docker Hardened Images and update your Dockerfile if necessary.

+### Network access disabled

+If you see the message `disabling network access for user 'default'` in logs, set the `CLICKHOUSE_PASSWORD` environment variable when starting the container to enable HTTP and remote client connections.